-The penalty for first degree murder is life in prison without possibility of parole for 25 years.
-If you are found guilty of second degree murder, you could receive a minimum of 10 years in jail, but up to 25 years with no parole
+The penalty for first-degree murder is life in prison without the possibility of parole for 25 years.
+If you are found guilty of second-degree murder, you could receive a minimum of 10 years in jail, but up to 25 years with no parole

 What should I do if I’m charged with murder?
 Do I need a lawyer?

 Murder is a very serious crime, and anyone facing a murder charge should be represented by a legal professional.
-A lawyer can dispute the charges (as self-defence, for instance), argue for a reduced charge (such as manslaughter) or argue for a reduced sentence.
-If you are at risk of being charged for murder, call Rishi Gill at 604.899.1436 for a no-charge legal consultation.
+A lawyer can dispute the charges (such as self-defence, for instance), argue for a reduced charge (such as manslaughter) or argue for a reduced sentence.
+If you are at risk of being charged with murder, call Rishi Gill and Team at 604.899.1436 for a no-charge legal consultation.